toniminhkhoi/aws-iot-dashboard/hardware/README.md

 - Wi-Fi for telemetry, commands, and execution acknowledgements.

 > The firmware does not connect to AWS IoT Core and does not use MQTT.
 The
-> project name refers to the AWS-hosted system; the board calls the FastAPI
+> project name refers to the AWS-hosted system; the board calls the backend ALB
-> backend directly over HTTP.
+> directly over HTTP.

 ## 1. Directory structure